Sendible insights How to Get More Views on TikTok: A Complete Guide for Brands and Creators

 An effective hashtag strategy strategically combines different types of hashtags to maximise both reach potential and audience relevance.
 According to research, 3 to 5 hashtags per post are ideal, ensuring they are genuinely relevant and useful rather than just popular.

-Popular hashtags like #fyp (meaning “for you page,” with 79.54 trillion views, as of February 2025) provide massive broad exposure but face intensely fierce competition from millions of other creators.
+Popular hashtags like #fyp (meaning “for you page,” with 79.54 trillion views as of February 2025) offer broad exposure but face intense competition from millions of other creators.
 Balance these mega-popular tags with:

-- Niche hashtags- that target your specific audience with significantly less competition
+- Niche hashtags: Target your specific audience with significantly less competition

-- Branded hashtags- that build community around your content and make discovery easier
+- Branded hashtags: Build community around your content and make discovery easier

-- Sector-specific hashtags- that connect you with professional or interest-based communities
+- Sector-specific hashtags: Connects you with professional or interest-based communities

 7. Add on-screen text and optimise your profile